cloudposse/atmos/README.md

 In our example, all the code (Terraform and helmfiles) is in the [components](example/components) folder.

-The centralized configuration (variables for the Terraform and helmfile components) is in the [config](example/config) folder.
+The centralized stack configurations (variables for the Terraform and helmfile components) are in the [stacks](example/stacks) folder.

-All configuration files are broken down by environments and stages and use the predefined format `$environment-$stage.yaml`.
+In the example, all stack configuration files are broken down by environments and stages and use the predefined format `$environment-$stage.yaml`.

 Environments are abbreviations of AWS regions, e.g. `ue2` stands for `us-east-2`, whereas `uw2` would stand for `us-west-2`.